 - Participation in a Clinical Research Series Program and completion of a mentored longitudinal research project

-- Participation in a Leadership Development Series Program
+- Participation in a Leadership and Professional Development Series Program

 - Local and nationally recognized PGY-1 Community and PGY-2 Ambulatory Care Residency Trained Preceptors